PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 The `network-mode` defines the 6LoWPAN mode, which can be `ND_WITH_MLE` or `ND_WITHOUT_MLE`.
 The `security-mode` can be `PSK`, `PANA` or `NONE`.
 The `pana-mode` defines the PANA security mode (if PANA selected), which can be `ECC`, `ECC+PSK` or `PSK` (the default).
 The `psk-key` is used when the `PSK` security is chosen and `tls-psk-key` is used when `PANA` is chosen.

+The `ra-router-lifetime` defines the router advertisement interval in seconds (default 1024 if left out).
+The `beacon-protocol-id` is used to identify beacons, this should not be changed (default 4 if left out).

 The feature `LOWPAN_BORDER_ROUTER` is the nanostack library, which implements the 6LoWPAN ND border router networking stack.

 The parameter `nanostack.configuration` is needed when building the 6LoWPAN ND border router from the nanostack sources.

+More information on 6LoWPAN and the configuration parameters can be found from here [6LoWPAN overview] (https://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/quick_start_intro/index.html)

 ```
 "config": {